 Having a single website for a business rather than separate mobile and non-mobile websites makes sense for Google.
 A single URL for web pages allows Google to efficiently crawl, index, and organize web content for search results.

 The reason that more people are accessing the web through mobile devices has a lot to do with current sales trends.
 It's estimated that more than 100 million tablets will be sold this year.
 Similarly, more people are using smart phones today than ever before.
-At the same time, PC sales in 2012 were projected to be lower than they were in the previous year.
+At the same time, PC sales were projected to be lower than they were in the previous year.

 This trend is likely to continue, and it's important that businesses pay attention to the new way their consumers are accessing the web.